Urban forestry: Lifespan value

 Trees serve an economical function within the urban forest, providing various monetary benefits.
 It is estimated that there are around 3.8 billion trees in urban areas around the United States, equating to $2.4 trillion in overall structural value.
 In addition, environmental and social benefits such as air quality, climate change, water flow, real estate, and even community well-being can be quantified to determine their economical impact.
 Examples of the economic values created by the urban forest includes an annual $4.7 billion of air pollution removal, $3.8 billion in carbon sequestration.
 Additionally, recreational experiences have the potential to surpass $2 billion in annual value.
-Furthermore, while these are national estimates for the United States, it is necessary to note that all of these estimates may vary by location.

 The value of an urban forest is estimated by quantifying social and ecosystem services, then assigning those services monetary worth, which are often based on market value.
 Modeling tools, such as i-Tree, are used by urban foresters to accurately assess the effects of an urban forest's structure; this information is used to quantify ecosystem services and ultimately the economic value of the forest across a variety of locations.
 By creating these models, urban foresters are able to quantify and communicate the value of the urban forest to stakeholders and the general public.
 These evaluations can be used to influence the amount of money allocated to tree management by the government and general populace.
 Trees may live a long and healthy life if they continue to receive proper management in the form of maintenance and pruning, which sustains the value of the urban forest.
 Moreover, after death, trees have the potential to remain profitable to the community— if utilized correctly.